The Master of Engineering Science (Civil) is a 72 unit program offered by the College of Science and Engineering.

 - an Australian TAFE Diploma or Advanced Diploma or Associate Degree or an equivalent qualification in an appropriate field plus 7 years of relevant work experience.

-In addition, applicants must demonstrate successful completion of higher education topics in mathematics (equivalent to first-year university mathematics) and science (equivalent to a university undergraduate topic in physics).
-Some basic knowledge of other relevant sciences will be assumed.
+A knowledge of mathematics (equivalent to first-year university mathematics) and science (equivalent to a university undergraduate topic in physics and other relevant sciences) is assumed.

 However, the Dean (Education) may, under certain circumstances and subject to specific conditions, admit others who can show evidence of fitness for candidature.